The best Blu-rays coming out in September 2020, from Birds of Prey to Scooby - Asap Land

 The right to object – September 10

 The film tells the story of young lawyer Bryan Stevenson and his historic battle for justice in defense of black death row inmates.
-After graduating from Harvard, Bryan could have chosen immediately to do lucrative jobs, instead he leaves for Alabama with the intent to defend unjustly convicted people, with the support of local lawyer Eva Ansley.
+After graduating from Harvard, Bryan could have chosen to do profitable jobs right away, instead he leaves for Alabama with the intent to defend unjustly convicted people, with the support of local lawyer Eva Ansley.

 One of his first cases, and the most controversial, is that of Walter McMillian, who was sentenced to death in 1987 for the murder of an eighteen-year-old girl, despite the preponderance of evidence to prove his innocence.